-Many families that homeschool have chosen to run a home business.
-Trying to balance work, school, and home at the same time in the same space can be incredibly difficult.
-A great way to help make it all work is to make your home business part of your homeschool just like you make caring for your home part of your homeschool with home economics and cooking you can make accounting and even fulfilling orders a valuable part of your homeschool as well.
+Many homeschool parents have chosen to run a business in addition to pulling their kids from private school and public schools.
+Trying to balance work, school, and home at the same time in the same space can be incredibly difficult, especially when you’re working from home.
+A great way for homeschool families to cohesively make it all work is to make your home business part of your homeschool, just like you make caring for your home part of your homeschool with home economics and cooking you can make accounting and even fulfilling orders a valuable part of your homeschool as well.

 Benefits of running a home business while homeschooling

-Want to give your homeschooled child or teen a sense of purpose and the feeling that they are contributing to society, but don’t want them just sitting around while you work?
+Want to give your homeschool students a sense of purpose and the feeling that they are contributing to society, but don’t want them just sitting around while you work?

 Homeschooling opens your family up to many amazing options for learning in the real world that they can not get elsewhere.
 Your home business offers many great learning opportunities for your kids as well as overall benefits for the entire family.
 When your children see you working hard every day to achieve your dreams in your home business and provide for your family they see you setting an example of how hard work pays off.

 Working from home running your own business allows you to make the most of your time each day choosing what hours you work so you can fit work around your child’s education.
 Running your own business allows you to bring in your own income to your home without the stress of having to answer to someone else while dealing with home and family life.